 What if I don't have time for this?

-We can see how you might feel that way—most parents are pretty busy these days.
-But starting to save early can make a big difference, and after you've completed your research, opening an account only takes about 10 minutes.
+Most parents are pretty busy these days, but starting to save early can make a big difference.
+After you've completed your research, opening an account only takes about 10 minutes.

 Need more information?

 You can find more answers on our FAQs page.
 Or you can call us at 877-NYSAVES (877-697-2837) on business days from 8 a.m. to 8 p.m., Eastern time.